abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 ## Exercise 5: Implementing Microsoft Entra ID integration features in AD DS - Read Only

+This exercise has been set to **Read-Only** mode because Microsoft Entra Connect synchronization can take up to 72 hours to apply the changes.

 ### Task 1: Enable password writeback in Microsoft Entra Connect

 1. On **SEA-ADM1**, on the **Start** menu, expand **Azure AD Connect (1)**, and then select **Azure AD Connect (2)**.